C-D-Lewis/dash-api/README.md

 5. Check the library is available at the other end:

+  > Wait for the callback before making further requests.

   ```c
   static void error_callback(ErrorCode code) {
     if(code == ErrorCodeSuccess) {